splanck/vcurses/vcursesdoc.md

 `getstr` reads from `stdscr`, while `wgetstr` accepts the window to read from.
 Both respect keypad mode, returning special key codes if keypad is enabled.

+## Pushing input with ungetch

+Characters may be placed back onto the input stream using `ungetch`.
+The next call to `getch` or `wgetch` will return the pushed value instead of reading from the terminal.

 ## Formatted output

 Use `wprintw(win, fmt, ...)` to print formatted text directly into a window.